dulimarta/spherical-easel/docs/src/tools/edit.md

 - To select multiple objects, mouse press and drag to create a selection rectangle.
 Any non-label object in or partially within that rectangle will be added to the current selection when the mouse is released.
 Holding the shift key <KeyShortcuts macShift pcShift /> creates the selection rectangle on the back of the sphere.
 - To clear your selection, mouse press and release without moving at a location with no objects nearby.
 - To single out one object when multiple objects are nearby, mouse over (with _no_ mouse press or release) that location (where there are at least two objects nearby) and press and hold a number key <kbd>1-9</kbd>.
 Depending on the key, a single object will be highlighted at that number depth.
 To add this object to the selected list, mouse press and release without moving.
 - To select all visible points, move the mouse into the Sphere Canvas and press the <kbd>p</kbd> key.
 All visible points should be highlighted.
 To move them into the current selection, mouse press and release _without_ moving the mouse on the Sphere Canvas.
-Similarly to select all visible ...
+Similarly to select all visible
+  - points use the <kbd>p</kbd> key
   - circles use the <kbd>c</kbd> key
   - lines use the <kbd>l</kbd> key
   - segments use the <kbd>s</kbd> key